bohkoval/federated-modules-monorepo-starter/README.md

 15. React Testing Library - there is [enzyme](https://github.com/enzymejs/enzyme/), but it does testing in the old way, where you check props, attributes, etc. It is more unit-testing scale, and there is not real reason to do it for React components.
 RTL takes alternative, and I'd say better, approach - it examines component's behavior and appearance, and shifts testing more towards integration layer.
 16. ESLint + Prettier + lint-staged + husky - there are TSLint, ESHint and others - but only this gang of 4 made it through years and haven't been deprecated (because they, again, just do their job)
 17. Playwright - at initial look [Cypress](https://www.cypress.io/) seemed to be a tool to go with - it is battle-tested, mature and have big community.
 But still we should inspect alternatives just in case, and here we come by Playwright, which seems to take all good parts of cypress, and add broader browsers support (e.g. Safari), is TS-first, plus supports multiple languages (just in case), and (in my personal opinion) is even easier than cypress.
+18. Storybook - the most advanced (and open-source) lib for demoing UI components so far, which a bunch of available add-ons, even for testing, though we are using it mainly to demonstrate UI components.